kubeluk/SolidDCAT-Profile/spec.md

 ## Catalog Management Model

-This section describes the catalog's bahaviour and how cataloged resources are managed.
+This section describes the catalog's behaviour and how cataloged resources are managed.

 ### Hosting a Solid DCAT Catalog